How good is the Royal Enfield Hunter 350 Retro variant? Let’s find out…

 Royal Enfield Hunter 350 Retro: Ride Impressions

 Another key difference is in the braking performance.
-The Retro gets drum brakes at the rear and a single channel ABS.
+The Retro gets drum brakes at the rear and a single-channel ABS.
 Out on the roads, this setup doesn’t match the Metro’s dual discs and dual channel ABS, in performance.
-On dry roads, the Retro brakes quite clean.
+On dry roads, the Retro brakes well.
 It doesn’t fishtail when you go hard with the brakes, but the Metro does it significantly better- this shouldn’t thus be a deal breaker.
-On the wets however, the braking is much more dramatic.
+On the wets, however, the braking is much more dramatic.

 Owing to these reasons, cruising below 80 kph would be the most advisable on the Retro.
 Of course, it is possible to do 90 kph, but with a lot less confidence than what you’d do on the Metro.